 What the exposure draft regulations were proposed to do

-The draft regulations would allow overseas businesses using the Madrid Protocol system for the international registration of trade marks to divide their IRDAs in a similar way to how those businesses can now file divisional applications for registration of their trade marks.
+The draft regulations would allow overseas businesses using the Madrid System for the international registration of trade marks to divide their IRDAs in a similar way to how those businesses can now file divisional applications for registration of their trade marks.

-There would be some differences, owing to how the Madrid Protocol system works.
+There would be some differences, owing to how the Madrid System works.

 A holder of any IRDA that is pending (i.e. has not yet become a protected international trade mark, or has not been finally rejected or refused) could file a request to IP Australia to divide that IRDA.
 The divisional IRDA would have the same priority date and date of effect as its parent IRDA.